 The Equality Act 2010 – Provisions for Candidates with a Disability

-The College holds the “double tick” disability symbol, indicating our commitment to employing disabled people.
+The College holds the “double tick” disability symbol and is a Disability Confident Leader, indicating our commitment to employing disabled people.
 If you indicate that you are disabled on the Equal Opportunities Monitoring sheet within the application form, and we judge you meet all the essential criteria for the post, you will be invited for interview.
 If any specific arrangements need to be made in respect of your application or any subsequent interview, please let us know as soon as possible to enable you to present yourself fully throughout the selection process.
 Information on disability will also be used for monitoring purposes, along with any other personal information, in order to measure the effectiveness of the College’s strategies to promote equality, diversity and inclusion.
 The information you provide will be treated as strictly confidential by the Human Resources department and will in no way be used to discriminate against any candidate at any stage of the recruitment and selection process.